Forensic Mental Health at the School of Health Sciences

 The School of Health Sciences at Sage offers a Master of Science and a Certificate of Advanced Study in Forensic Mental Health to meet the growing demand for programs, services, planning, and professional supervision of clients who have both mental health needs and criminal justice involvement.

-Forensic Mental Health graduates provide specialized expertise across the many social systems these clients utilize, including the criminal justice, mental health, substance abuse, and social service systems.
+In learning about the many issues facing agencies, individuals, and families who are affected by the forensic mental health system, graduates are prepared to provide specialized expertise across the many social systems these clients utilize, including criminal justice, mental health, substance abuse, and social service systems.

-Students choosing the optional Health Services Administration concentration will graduate with broader disciplinary knowledge and enhanced skill sets to work more effectively in public and private sector agencies related to behavioral health homes, substance abuse management/treatment, prerelease planning for correctional clients, and Medicaid Redesign Teams (MRT).
+Students who choose the optional Health Services Administration concentration will gain broader disciplinary knowledge and enhanced skills to work more effectively in public and private sector agencies related to behavioral health homes, substance abuse management/treatment, pre-release planning for correctional clients, and Medicaid Redesign Teams (MRT).

-Note: While students do complete some clinical course work, this is a non-clinical degree program.
-Graduates who remain in New York will not be eligible to site for state licensure.
+Note: While students do complete some clinical coursework, this is a non-clinical degree program.
+Graduates who remain in New York will not be eligible to sit for state licensure.
 Students intending to relocate should review the licensure requirements of the jurisdiction in which they intend to practice.

-The 18-credit post-baccalaureate certificate in Forensic Mental Health is an excellent option for those who:
+The C.A.S. in Forensic Mental Health (18 credits) is an excellent option for students who:

-Already have a Baccalaureate or graduate degree in a discipline such as psychology, criminal justice, law, or social work, and who want to learn more about the field of Forensic Mental Health without pursuing a full M.S. degree program
+- Already have a baccalaureate or graduate degree in a related discipline such as psychology, criminal justice, law, or social work, and want to learn more about Forensic Mental Health without pursuing a master’s degree

-Are working in the field of criminal justice or law and who want to learn more about the field of Forensic Mental Health to more effectively work with clients
+- Are working in the fields of criminal justice or law, and want to learn about Forensic Mental Health to work more effectively with their clients

-While not working in the field, have an interest in issues related to mental health and criminal justice, and would like to gain basic knowledge about the discipline
+- While not working in the field, have an interest in issues related to mental health and criminal justice, and want to gain a basic knowledge of the field